 - Collect Scrap Metal

 If you love online gaming, you can make quick cash playing games online.
 Before signing up for a gaming site, make sure they are legit, like the following:

-- Play Solitaire Cube – If you’re a solitaire guru, play against others and potentially win cash.
+- Play Solitaire Cube: If you’re a solitaire guru, with Solitaire Cube, you play against others and potentially win cash.
 You must be quick at the draw and be able to finish before your opponent to have a chance at the jackpot.

-- Play Trivia on Swagbucks LIVE – If you’re a trivia buff, test your skills on Swagbucks LIVE, which offers new trivia questions weekly.
-You get 10 seconds to answer the question, and if you answer it right, you win the grand prize, which is split with all winners.
+- Play Trivia on Swagbucks LIVE: If you’re a trivia buff, test your skills on Swagbucks LIVE, which offers new trivia questions weekly.
+You get 10 seconds to answer the question, and if you answer it right, you win the grand prize, which is split among all winners.

 2. Freelance Work

 - Upwork – Upwork is a freelancer marketplace that offers a platform to market your services to small and medium-sized businesses.
 When businesses need tasks completed, they post them on Upwork, and freelancers can bid for the work.
 Sometimes business owners want to interview potential applicants; other times, they review your profile and base their decision on what they see.
 All communication and payment go through Upwork, so you don’t have to worry about scams or getting taken advantage of.

 - Fiverr – Fiverr is another freelancer marketplace.
 Unlike Upwork, you don’t have to interview for jobs.
 Instead, you create ‘gigs’ that describe what you’ll do.
 Interested clients can message you through the platform, and if you agree on rates and the scope of work to be completed, you get the job and get paid.
 All communication and payment go through Fiverr, but you’re the boss.
 You decide what to charge, what extras you’ll do and for what cost, and your turnaround time.